lando/lando/docs/roadmap.md

   2. ~~Provide a services layer on top of docker compose~~
   3. ~~Provide a build and tooling layer~~
   4. Provide additional core services and tools
-  5. Provide a type layer on top of services
+  5. ~Provide a recipes layer on top of services~
   6. Provide handling of upstream git remotes
   7. Provide a push/pull layer on top of the tooling layer
   8. Replicate Pantheon integration
   9. Build GUI